StefanKubsch/AmigaCoding/README.md

 - a real Amiga 1200 with an iComp ACA1221 accelerator card and Amiga OS 3.1.4
 - a "stock" 14MHz A1200 in WinUA and Amiga OS 3.1.4
-- a "stock" Amiga 500 in WinUAE and Amiga OS 3.1 (still some bugs!)